 Text + Pictures = <3

 Still not convinced that your pictures are crying out for some text?
-Check out the looks we’re obsessing over.
+Check out these looks for inspiration.

 Text resources to get your started